kp646576/war/README.md

 ## Rules

-* Each player is given half of the cards in the starting deck
+* Each player is given an equal amount of the cards in the starting deck
 * Each player begins by drawing and revealing the top card in their deck
 * The player with the highest card wins the round and takes both cards
 * In the case of a tie (same value card, suits are ignored) "War" is initiated
-* In "War" each player draws the top 3 cards of their card face down and reveal the 4th card
+* In "War" each player draws the top ```MILL_COUNT``` (set to 3 by default) cards of their card face down and reveal the ```MILL_COUNT + 1``` card
-* The player with the highest 4th card is the winner and takes all of the cards
+* The player with the highest ```MILL_COUNT + 1``` (4th by default) card is the winner and takes all of the cards
 * In the case of another tie "War" is reinitiated
-* This process continues until one player has all of the cards in the starting deck
+* This process continues until one player has all of the cards in the starting deck or all other players are out of cards to play

 ## Game Details (Assumptions)

 1. 2 Player Game
 2. Aces are high (highest value in game)
-2. Played with 1 standard deck comprised of 52 cards without Jokers/Wilds
+3. Played with 1 standard deck comprised of 52 cards without Jokers/Wilds
-5. If a player runs out of cards, their winning stack will be added back to their deck and reshuffled (this is to reduce the likelihood of cyclic formations and infinite/seemingly games)
+4. If a player runs out of cards, their winning stack will be added back to their deck and reshuffled
-6. If a player draws their last card while removing cards during "War", that player automatically loses
+5. If a player draws their last card while removing cards during "War", that player automatically loses
-7. Game will automatically be played out until:
+6. Game will automatically be played out until:

 	1. A player wins
 	2. The maximum number of game rounds has been reached (by default this value is set to 1,000)

+## Rationale

+(1) Started out building project for an arbitrary number of players, but upon more research into the game found that it is primarily played with 2 people so limited the number of players to 2

+(2) & (3) Based off gameplay rules in Wikipedia article

+(4) Added the reshuffle mechanic when adding cards back into the players deck from their winning pile to reduce the likelihood of cyclic formations and infinite/seemingly infinte games.
+To further reduce gameplay time a ```MAX_ROUND``` constant is used to automtaically end the game as a tie once ```MAX_ROUND``` has been reached.

+(5) The reasoning behind a player losing if they are unable to draw ```MILL_COUNT + 1``` cards for "War" is similar to being unable to pay for a movie ticket admission.
+If you cannot pay for the movie ticket, then you cannot see the movie.
+Likewise, if you cannot meet the requirements of "War", you cannot go to "War".

+(6) Set default to 1,000 for auto playing out games for analysis.
+Would set the value lower for human gameplay.

 ## Improvements (Given More Time)